-Your doctor may use abdominal ultrasound, abdominal CT, magnetic resonance cholangiopancreatography (MRCP) or heptobiliary nuclear imaging to help diagnose your condition.
+Your doctor may use abdominal ultrasound, abdominal CT, magnetic resonance cholangiopancreatography (MRCP) or nuclear imaging to help diagnose your condition.
 Treatment may include fasting, antibiotic medication and having a drainage tube placed in the gallbladder.
-However, because it may frequently recur, your physician may recommend your gallbladder be removed.
+However, because it can often reoccur, the most common treatment is to have surgery to remove your gallbladder.

 What is cholecystitis?

-Cholecystitis is inflammation of the gallbladder, the pear-shaped organ beneath the liver that serves as a storage reservoir for bile.
-When the gallbladder is inflamed, patients experience pain in the upper right or mid-portion of the abdomen and you may be tender to the touch there.
+Cholecystitis means inflammation of the gallbladder.
+The gallbladder is a pear-shaped organ that sits beneath your liver and stores bile.
+If your gallbladder is inflamed, you may have pain in the upper right or mid-portion of the abdomen and you may be tender to the touch there.

-- acute cholecystitis, a sudden inflammation of the gallbladder that causes severe pain in the upper abdomen.
+- Acute (occur suddenly) – This inflammation often causes severe pain in the mid or right upper abdomen.
 Pain can also spread between the shoulder blades.
-In severe cases the gallbladder may perforate, which means it develops a hole in its wall and the strong bile gets out into the abdominal cavity.
+In severe cases, the gallbladder may tear or burst and release bile into the abdomen, causing severe pain.
 This can be a life-threatening situation that requires immediate attention.

-- pain in the abdomen that intensifies when taking a deep breath
+- abdominal pain that gets worse when taking a deep breath

 - abdominal pain and cramping after meals (especially fatty foods)

 Your doctor may order blood tests to see if you have a gallbladder infection.
 Often, the white blood cell count in our blood may become elevated as a sign of the infection.
 One or more of the following radiology tests also may be done: